 - choose 1080p @ 5mbps or 1080p @ 7mbps?

-If you are confused, it’s perfectly fine.
+Confused which combination to choose?
 That’s why this article has been written – to demystify the relationship between bitrate and resolution and help you make the right encoding setting choices.

 Let’s start by understanding what bitrate is.